 - Integrate with CMDB, Asset Management, and Asset Discovery

 - Complete incorporation with other IT Service Management processes

-- Function as Single Point of Contact for all IT applications/areas/business processes
+- Function as a Single Point of Contact for all IT applications/areas/business processes

 - Enable the organization to be compliant with Service Level Management agreements

 IT ticketing system's main purpose is to enable people visiting a website to report their issues.
 It could be anything from site navigation, to products, or services, and it could also be used by employees, customers, clients, or business partners.
 The user simply clicks a button to access the site's help desk and creates a ticket.
 The ticket system is the best option to deal with customer questions or reported issues.

 A Service Desk is a centralized point of contact for users to request assistance, report issues, or seek information related to IT services or products.
 Its primary role is to ensure that these requests are efficiently logged, prioritized, and resolved, helping to maintain smooth IT operations and excellent customer support.

 While the terms are sometimes used interchangeably, there is a distinction.
 A Help Desk typically focuses on resolving technical issues and providing immediate solutions.
 In contrast, a Service Desk offers a broader range of services, including incident management, service requests, problem resolution, and knowledge management.
 It often acts as a more comprehensive support hub.